 Now, I’ve simplified this process, leaving out the boring chemical stuff because the point is, you want to avoid these fats.

-Not only do they cause weight gain, inflammation, and other physical problems – but they’re also linked to depression.
+Not only do they cause weight gain, inflammation, and other physical problems – but they’re also linked to mood changes.

 Most people aren’t going to like hearing this, especially since Alcohol is the drug of choice when people are feeling “down” and hopeless.